 Thomas Hertz: Well that's a very interesting question because currently, customers can choose.
 I mean, they buy single individual applications.
-Or, they look for something that brings everything together.
-What you call a suite-based approach.
-We have to see the current reality that basically all our customers are not just using C400 products.
+Or, they look for something that brings everything together what you call a suite-based approach.
+And, we have to see the current reality that basically all our customers are not just using SAP C/4HANA products.
 They're using more products from SAP, and they're also using external products.
-I mean, they use competitors, and then this is the world we live in.
+They use competitors products and this is the world we live in.

-What is important there is that you bring all of these products together for the suite.
+What is important there is that you bring all of these products together for a true suite.
 Because that's what customers are struggling with.
 It's the integration.
-Whether they extend all the solutions, and this is something where we can deliver a lot of benefits.
-We call the suite approach.
-While we're on multiple levels bring together all these systems.
+Where they extend all the solutions, and this is something where we can deliver a lot of benefits.
+We call this the suite approach where we're on multiple levels bring together all these systems.
 Let's start from the bottom.
-We have the data.
-So data is at the heart of all our customers.
+Here we have the data.
+Data is at the heart of all our customers.
 Having a unified place where all the data sits is better than having it spread across all applications.
 So this is the unified data that we have.

 SEE: Special report: The cloud v. data center decision (free PDF) (TechRepublic)

-Also, we have on that level above, the extendability.
-The extendability means how can a customer extend their business processes across all these silos and applications.
-Not just C4, not SAP wide, but many.
-Then this is a place where the SAP Cloud Platform Extension Factory, as it's called, that we have just released comes in.
+Also, on the level above we have the extensibility, how can a customer extend their business processes across all these silos and applications.
+Not just SAP C/4HANA or SAP applications, but all.
+Then this is a place where the SAP Cloud Platform Extension Factory that we have just released comes in.
 We have a solution for our customers to be exactly this.
 So also bringing on that level everything together.

-But, I mean it goes on.
+But it goes on.
 You have then the layer above.
-The layer of where all our partners in the ecosystem can access these data.
-So it's what we call the excess layer, the API layer.
-But also, we have something to offer that is called SAP Graph, that will be released.
-Then this is the place where everything comes together from the outside world, and you can access the data.
+The layer of where all our partners in the ecosystem can access these data—what we call the access layer, or the API layer.
+There, we will have something to offer which is called SAP Graph.
+This is the place where everything comes together and you can access the data from the outside world.

-If you have all these topics together, then we have the perfect solution at the suite-wide approach, how you call it.
+If you have all these topics together, then we have the perfect solution for a suite-wide approach.
 Then it truly brings benefit to all the customers.

 - DevOps: A cheat sheet (TechRepublic)